mtnvencenzo/DeepSleep/README.md

 ## List of Features

 * **Route Discovery** - The process of the DeepSleep runtime identifing and enroling your API routes into registered endpoints.
+Support for automated creation of HEAD routes for registered GET endpoints.
   * [Attribute Routing](https://deepsleep-doc.azurewebsites.net/route-discovery/attribute-routing/attribute-routing) - The simplist and easiest to use form of discovery
   * [Static Routing](https://deepsleep-doc.azurewebsites.net/route-discovery/static-routing/static-routing) - Allows for pulling routing meta-data from external sources or defined methods handling route information and configuration
 * **Request Pipeline** - The core middleware tasked with processing API requests.